LasseIshoi/SportScienceBlog/content/home/projects.md

     text_color_light: false
 ---

 A collection of my R packages.
 These are light weight packages mainly developed for my own daily practice.
-Feel free to hit the link and download a package.